drojaazu/chrgfx/share/gfxdef/README.md

 #### refcoldef reference

-`reftab` - A comma delimited list of HTML style RGB colors to represent each possible non-RGB color on the original hardware
+`refpal` - A comma delimited list of HTML style RGB colors to represent each possible non-RGB color on the original hardware